devhliu/wrt-project/radon_analytic/README.md

 ### Examples of test-functions

-One can find in folder 'test_functions' some examples of realizations of some simple test-functions.
+One can find in folder 'examples-test-functions' some examples of realizations of some simple test-functions.
 In order to try them, rename any of those files to 'test_function.c' and copy them to the main directory of 'radon_analytic'.
 Then proceed with steps in 'Compilation / Installation' in order to obtain a compiled binary for a given test-function.